tjebo/eye/cran-comments.md

 ## Submission eye version 1.2.0
-summary of changes:
+Summary of changes:
-- added option to change strings used for coding for variables (`set_eye_codes`)
-- calling set_eye_codes will super-assign the new codes to the internal list object eye_codes
+- `eyes()` - now returns lists (of class "eyes") for easier access of count data
+- `set_eye_strings()` - set string codes globally!
+This makes it easier for people using different languages to use eye.
 - recodeye: renamed "eyecodes" argument to "eyestrings"
+- Change of terminology to "subjects/id" rather than "patients"
+- simplified code

+Details:
-- new features for function `eyes` returning list (of class "eyes") for easier access of count data "details" argument creates object of class "eyes_details", allowing access to in depth count statistics and subject ids
+- `eyes()`: "details" argument creates object of class "eyes_details", allowing access to in depth count statistics and subject ids
+- This includes new print methods for class "eyes" and "eyes_details"
 - change id and eye arguments to "id_col" and "eye_col" - previous code should not break because of partial argument name matching.
 However, the new names make it clearer as to what those arguments are for.
-- Change of terminology to "subjects/id" rather than "patients"
-- print methods for class "eyes" and "eyes_details"
+- calling `set_eye_strings` will super-assign the new codes to the internal list object eye_codes
+- getElem_eyecol now gives precedence to columns that are called "eye" or "eyes" (#30)
-- documentation corrected and expanded in `eyes`
+- fixed errors in documentation
+- update citation file
-- update description file with updated versions of dependencies
+- update description file
+Simplifications:
 - simplified pivoting in myop using the pivot_longer regex feature
 - removed ..._chr arguments from getElem_... functions (redundant)
-- simplified getElem... functions because they were anyways only used for vectors
+- getElem... now only for vectors (because they were anyways only used for vectors)
-- getElem_eyecol now gives precedence to columns that are called "eye" or "eyes" (fixed #30)

-Details:
-- update citation file

 ## CHECK ENVIRONMENTS
 * local OS X install, R 4.0.3